s-emanuilov/gotake/README.md

-# gotake: High-Speed File Downloader
+# gotake: high-speed file downloader

 `gotake` is a CLI tool designed to expedite file downloading processes.
 Engineered for reliability and ease of use, it's compatible across Mac, Linux, and Windows platforms.
 Under the hood, `gotake` employs either standard HTTP requests or range requests to fetch files, the latter enabling concurrent downloads of file chunks which are subsequently assembled to form the complete file.